Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

-Optical monitoring of the evolution of surface structures on a 1\,dm$^3$, solid deuterium crystal was performed at the PULSTAR reactor at NC State University (NCSU), USA, using the cryostat and cooling system of the UCN source~\cite{Korobkina2007}, which has completed cryogenic commissioning but has not yet been placed into the biological shield.
+Optical monitoring of the evolution of surface structures on a 1\,dm$^3$, sD$_2$ crystal was performed at the PULSTAR reactor at NCSU, using the cryostat and cooling system of the UCN source~\cite{Korobkina2007}, which has completed cryogenic commissioning but has not yet been placed into the biological shield.
 Details of the UCN source design are published in Ref.~\cite{Korobkina2014}.

-The geometry of the deuterium vessel (elbow) and deuterium volume at PULSTAR (1\,dm$^3$) is more similar to the geometry of the LANL UCN source than the PSI one, most importantly, there is no top lid above the solid D$_2$.
-This permits direct visual monitoring of the deuterium growth, using a special flange with instrumentation designed specifically for this test (see Fig.~\ref{NCSU-source})~\cite{Medlin2017}.
+The geometry of the deuterium vessel (elbow) and deuterium volume at PULSTAR (1\,dm$^3$) is more similar to the geometry of the LANL source than the PSI source, most importantly, because there is no lid above the sD$_2$.
+This permits direct visual monitoring of the deuterium growth using a special flange with instrumentation designed specifically for this test (see Fig.~\ref{NCSU-source})~\cite{Medlin2017}.